alesalloum/generate_fakedata/README.md

 ## Solution

 I used LLMs _(Mistal-7B-Instruct-v0.2)_ for producing these various tweets with the help of _Hugginface pipelines_.
 I created for each distinct prompt own job.
-The sampling parameters in the codeblock were optimal enough to my use case.
-So far Huggingface do not recommend using batches instead of regular for-loop for a larger number of inputs during inference.
+The sampling parameters in the codeblock were optimal enough for my use case.
+So far Huggingface does not recommend using batches instead of regular for-loop for a larger number of inputs during inference.
 I did some very quick testing, and speed/quality remained similar.
 Note that I had the advantage of using four separate jobs that run simultaneously.

 ```
 # Be sure you have GPU is available, you don't want to run this on CPU